Research Project

 • enable digital health applications to access the individual data in a safe and secure way once proper access control is granted by the individual consumer

-• data safety and privacy center around the individual consumer’s right and control of his / her own data.
+• data safety and privacy centers around the individual consumer’s right and control of his / her own data.

 Research Methods